TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 Uint32 verticesSize = myAppState->numVertices * sizeof(Vertex);
 ```

-We will now request the GPU to create a bit of memory for us
+We will now request the GPU to allocate a bit of memory for us
 in which we can store our data: a "Vertex Buffer".

 ```c++